 You may use 220-320 grit sandpaper and a sanding block to slightly round the edges of the foam if you prefer before gluing the wing and vertical stab in place.
 Do any sanding before assembly.

 - Body Tubes.
 One tube will have a coupler pre-glued in place.
-Glue the other tube onto the coupler, make sure the small arrow marks are aligned on the two tubes, that will ensure the wing mark and rail button marks are properly aligned.
+Glue the other tube onto the coupler, make sure the small line is aligned on the two tubes, that will ensure the wing mark is properly aligned.

 - Glue the three 2.75″ long foam strips onto the motor tube on the lines marked using foam safe CA+.
 These help center the motor tube in the body tube.
 The strips should be even with the front of the motor tube, which is the end with the motor hook glued in place and taped.
 Make sure the motor hook is at about a 45 degree angle to the strips so that when you insert the motor mount into the vertical stab, the motor hook won’t be aligned with the foam, the hook needs to be able to move.